-CIT I and CIT II are pre-requisites.
+CIT I and CIT II are pre-requisites before becoming a Junior Counselor.

 Junior Counselors will live and work in a unit while continuing to build their skills under trained staff.
+Junior Counselors may arrive at 12:00 p.m. to meet with unit staff before the session begins but it is not required.